xiamenwcy/ScleraSegNet/README.md

 <img src="new.gif" width="8%" height="8%">

-> We have built a out-of-the-box Docker Caffe image ([https://www.codewithgpu.com/i/xiamenwcy/IrisParseNet/casia_caffe_tifs](https://www.codewithgpu.com/i/xiamenwcy/IrisParseNet/casia_caffe_tifs)) which is deployed on the [AutoDL](https://www.autodl.com/home) cloud server.
+> We have built an out-of-the-box Docker Caffe image ([https://www.codewithgpu.com/i/xiamenwcy/IrisParseNet/casia_caffe_tifs](https://www.codewithgpu.com/i/xiamenwcy/IrisParseNet/casia_caffe_tifs)) which is deployed on the [AutoDL](https://www.autodl.com/home) cloud server.
 You can use it to deploy **ScleraSegNet**. :clap::clap:

 ### Trained model and testing codes
 We have released the trained models on MICHE-I,UBIRIS.v2 and SBVPI databases for both ScleraSeegNet (CBAM) and ScleraSegNet (SSBC) and the corresponding testing codes (see **testing** folder).